Mixins for semi-transparent colors

 background: rgba(black, 0.5);

-takes four parameters.
+}In CSS, rgba() takes four parameters.
 The first three are for red, green, and blue.
 The last is the alpha channel.
 Sass allows you to pass just two parameters.
 The first can be any color and the last, like the CSS version, is the alpha channel.
 At compile time Sass will translate the two parameter version into four.

-colors come with a price.
+But rgba() colors come with a price.
 Earlier versions of Internet Explorer can't interpret them correctly.
 When browsers have trouble interpreting an attribute/value pair they ignore it.
-This means that any element with an rgba()
+This means that any element with an rgba() background will be rendered as completely transparent.
+You can get around this by including another color attribute with a format older browsers understand:

 .button {